Open Data Hub logo

 A project details page opens.

-3. Click the action menu () beside the project whose model server you want to delete in the Models and model servers section and then click Delete model server.
+4. Click the action menu () beside the project whose model server you want to delete and then click Delete model server.

 The Delete model server dialog opens.